 As the Oracle of Omaha says:

-“If returns are going to be 7 or 8 percent, and you’re paying 1 percent for fees, that makes an enormous difference in how much money you’re going to have in retirement.”
+“If returns are going to be 7 or 8%, and you’re paying 1% for fees, that makes an enormous difference in how much money you’re going to have in retirement.”

 5. They also invest in an IRA

-People who invest money through both a 401(k) and an IRA have balances that are three times higher on average than those who save in just a single vehicle, Fidelity says.
+In May, Fidelity reported that people who invest money through both a 401(k) and an IRA had an average balance of around $307,000.
+That was nearly three times the balance of those who save in just a 401(k) alone.

 6. They diversify their investments

 Putting all of your money into one or two stocks might help you get rich overnight.